 Pull Forward.
-When backing a trailer, make pull-ups to reposition your vehicle as needed.
+When backing a trailer, make pull-ups to re-position your vehicle as needed.

-- 1. What two things are important to prevent rollover? - 2.
-When you turn suddenly while pulling doubles, which trailer is most likely to turn over? - 3.
+- What two things are important to prevent rollover? - When you turn suddenly while pulling doubles, which trailer is most likely to turn over? - 3.
 Why should you not use the trailer hand brake to straighten out a jackknifing trailer? - 4.
 What is off-tracking? - 5.
 When you back a trailer, you should position your vehicle so you can back in a curved path to the driver's side.
 True or False? - 6.
 What type of trailers can get stuck on railroad-highway crossings?

-These questions may be on the test.
-If you cannot answer them all, re-study Subsection 6.1
+These questions may be on your test.
+If you can't answer them all, re-read subsection 6.1.